8 Hot-N-Ready Facts About Little Caesars

 Back in the '50s, pizza was considered a novelty snack, not an actual dinner option.
 When Ilitch was traveling to different towns playing shortstop with a minor league baseball team, he'd use his spare time to check out the local pizza parlors and taste-test their recipes.

 2. The Ilitches put their life savings into opening their first restaurant.

 After four years of marriage, Mike and his wife, Marian, had saved up $10,000.
-They put all of it into opening their first location in Garden City, Mich. in 1959, and by 1962 they'd sold their first franchise.
+They put all of it into opening their first location in Garden City, Michigan, in 1959, and by 1962 they'd sold their first franchise.

 3. "Little Caesar" was Marian’s pet name for Mike.

 Mike had wanted to name their new business Pizza Treat, but Marian thought they should call it something more personal.
 "I considered him my ‘little’ Caesar," she’s said of her 5’9” husband, who is of Macedonian decent.